sky-music/sky-music.github.io/make-your-own-sheet.md

 </pre>

-<i>(If you wish to store the folder elsewhere or change it's name, please change this command accordingly afterwards).</i>
+<i>(If you wish to store the folder elsewhere or change its name, please change the path in the above command accordingly).</i>

 <p>Still in the console, enter:</p>
 <pre>